khaledmohammedsaifuddin/Face-Detection-Haar-Cascade-/README.md

 # Face-Detection-Haar-Cascade
-Face Detection Technique using Raspberry Pi with Pi camera.
+Face Detection Technique using RaspberryPi with Pi camera.
 # Goals
 - To introduce with OpenCV </br>
 - Interface Pi camera with Raspberry Pi and test the camera</br>